Erin's Own GAC

 A place for people to safely express their Irish identity, culture and beliefs, while protecting and growing the powerful community bonds in Cargin and Duneane Parish.
 A key group within this was the Cargin Robert Emmet Flute Band, known locally as 'The Emmet Band' and around which the sports teams were based upon.
 The new club was not just a sporting organisation, it was a Comhaltas movement of the family, club and parish with a football team giving it expression.
 It belonged to the people, representative of them, their heritage and their identity.

-Key members of the original Clann Na hÉireann committee included Arthur Devlin, Michael Mallon, Barney Murphy, Gabriel Beatson, Richard Johnston, Patrick Close and Hughie Dowd.
-The name Erin's Own (Clann Na hÉireann) was the suggestion of our first manager, Mr Liam O'Connor, and was titled after an old team that had existed in his home area of Ballycastle, North Co Mayo.
+Key members of the original Clann na hÉireann committee included Arthur Devlin, Mick Mallon, Barney Murphy, Gabriel Beatson, Richard Johnston, Ned Quinn, Patrick Close, John McCourt, Frank Gamble and Hughie Dowd.
+It is said the name Erin's Own (Clann na hÉireann) was the suggestion of our first manager, Mr Liam O'Connor, and was titled after an old team that had existed in his home area of Ballycastle, North Co Mayo.
 Liam would eventually move to Knockloughrim and form the famous Erin's Own Lavey, later settling in Co Carlow becoming Chairman of St Patricks, Tullow GAC.

-Clann Na hÉireann as a name for this new movement was unanimously agreed as it gave a clear statement and reminder to us all that even in the difficult period post-partition when our very identity was at threat, we in Cargin were and always would be 'of Ireland' and partition would not separate or remove us.
-We would forever be Ireland's own sons and daughters - 'the Children of Ireland'.
+Clann na hÉireann as a name for this new movement was unanimously agreed as it gave a clear statement and reminder to us all that even in the difficult period post-partition when our very identity was at threat, we in Cargin were and always would be 'of Ireland' and partition would not separate or remove us.
+We would forever be Ireland's own sons and daughters - 'the Children of Ireland' - Clann na hÉireann.

-In this formative decade Barney Lynn, William Young, Pat McCloskey, Frank Gamble, Pat Corr, Charlie Doherty, Paddy Lynn, Ned Quinn, PB Laverty, Charlie Totten and John Murphy drove the club onwards.
+In this formative decade Barney Lynn, Billy Young, Pat McCloskey, Frank Gamble, Pat Corr, Charlie Doherty, Paddy Lynn, PB Laverty, Charlie Totten and John Murphy drove the club onwards.
 Una Mallon, Tessie McKeon, Harry Dobbin, Cissie Mallon, Celia Corr, James Johnston, Pat Murphy, Dan McKeever and Mary Gilmore would play key roles in establishing both our sporting arm alongside our cultural aspirations and traditions.

-By adopting the existing local townland teams, such as Carlane, Moneynick, Annaghmore and Toome, Erin’s Own Cargin was inspired to grow immeasurably.
-Fr Magennis had encouraged the creation of a SW Antrim Football League which was duly realised in 1925.
+By adopting the existing local townland teams, such as Carlane, Moneynick, Annaghmore and Toome, Erin’s Own Cargin was inspired to grow immeasurably, now one of the first football clubs in Ireland formed post-partition.
+This was a landmark venture for SW Antrim and South Derry.
+Fr Magennis encouraged the creation of a SW Antrim Football League which was duly realised in 1925.
 Erin's Own entered as a pioneer member and won their first title of that competition in 1928 and then again in 1929.
 The nickname for the football and hurling teams was 'The Emmet Band' or at times simply, 'The Emmets'.

-The earliest Cargin teams in the first 10 years held surnames such as Lynn, Grant, McKenna, Gamble, Barton, Kenny, Corr, O'Donnell, O'Connor, Conway, O'Kane, Totten, Murray, Laverty, Mallon, Johnston, Magee, McStocker, McCloskey, Maguire, Doherty, McCann, Fulton, McErlean, Doyle, McLarnon, Close and Neeson.
+The earliest Cargin teams in the first 10 years held surnames such as Lynn, Grant, McKenna, Gamble, Barton, Kenny, Corr, O'Donnell, O'Connor, Conway, O'Kane, Totten, Murray, Murphy, Laverty, Pettigrew, Diamond, Toner, Beatson, Mallon, Kane, Johnston, Magee, McStocker, McCudden, McCloskey, Maguire, Doherty, McCann, Fulton, McErlean, Doyle, McLarnon, Close and Neeson.

 As part of the ongoing Gaelic League (Conradh na Gaeilge) Irish Cultural movement in The Feevagh, the parish needed a place within which to realise the Irish heritage and social centre that Cargin Hill had been growing, and so the Emmet Hall was constructed in 1932 across the road and between the Sacred Heart Chapel and Mallon's Bar on the Staffordstown Road.
+It replaced the previous Hall that sat on the Cargin Road at the summit of Cargin Hill.
 It was fittingly opened by Fr Magennis.
 Built completely by volunteer spirit and effort by The Emmet Band, it gave a solid home to the Gaelic spirit of the Parish.

-Erins Own and Lámh Dhearg were traditionally close and their members integrated seamlessly into Erin's Own, not just from the work done by Fr Magennis and Michael Mallon of Erin's Own to facilitate their establishment but primarily due to their strong familial, chapelry, farming and fishing ties.
-They also socially mixed as part of Conradh na Gaeilge activities, cultural outlook and common ancestry thereby giving an inextricable link between Clann Na hÉireann and the old Lámh Dhearg club.
-People such as Joe Grant would be heavily linked with both clubs.
-The descendants of the notable Lámh Dhearg members who came to Clann Na hÉireann are well-known and have always been and continue to be at the core of the club.
+Clann na hÉireann and Lámh Dhearg were traditionally close and their members integrated seamlessly into Erin's Own, not just from the previous work done by Fr Magennis and Mick Mallon of Erin's Own to facilitate their establishment but primarily due to their strong chapelry, familial, farming and fishing ties.
+They also socially mixed as part of the Conradh na Gaeilge activities, cultural outlook and common ancestry thereby giving an inextricable link between Clann na hÉireann and the old Lámh Dhearg club.
+People such as Joe Grant would be heavily linked with both clubs and many of the first Cargin footballers would also go on to play for Toome.
+The descendants of the notable Lámh Dhearg members who came to Clann na hÉireann are well-known and have always been and continue to be at the core of the club.
 We give tribute to them with our away football strip being the old colours of Lámh Dhearg and their 'Magpies' attire, and also our Camogie strip being 'hooped' to reflect the old club jersey.

 The breakthrough for Cargin football came after 30 years in 1953 when we won the County Junior Football title achieving senior status for the first time, spring boarding from the Minor team of 1944 who collected the club's first Minor Championship.
 A football generation later, we obtained our first Senior football championship in 1974, again launched from the superb Minor teams of the late 60s.

-Since 1953, Clann Na hÉireann have collected a host of titles at all levels and have gradually moved to the forefront of Antrim Football and Camogie.
+Since 1953, Clann na hÉireann have amassed a host of titles at all levels and have gradually moved to the forefront of Antrim Football and Camogie.
 Our members, such as Peadar Totten and Micky McNabb were at the beginning of the revival of Rounders in Ireland, with Erin's Own winning All-Ireland titles in both Male and Female competitions.
 Hurling was played at various stages although football was the primary sport, Camogie was reintroduced and we had our first Senior team of the modern era in 2015.
-Ladies Football was started at u8 level and the initial cohort of girls have reached u16 age in 2023 with a Senior Ladies team to be started in 2024.
+Ladies Football was started at u8 level and the initial cohort of girls reached u16 age in 2023 with a Senior Ladies team entering competitions in 2024.
 In more recent times we have brought Handball into the club while also assisting the local primary schools in their games.
 In January 2024 we officially became a 4 Code organisation with Football, Ladies Football, Camogie and Handball becoming the one club.

 Our facilities are used 7 days a week, 52 weeks a year.
 With two full size floodlit pitches, all-weather Astroturf training area, contemporary bar and entertainment facilities, Indoor Hall, Handball court, changing rooms, weights room, gymnasium, supporters terracing and a new elevated spectator balcony.